trueos/trueos-docs/trueos-handbook/dualboot.rst

 Dual Boot
 *********

-In order to dual boot operating systems there are some requirements that need to be done before dual booting.
 This chapter discusses the necessary steps to dual boot.

 .. index:: Create free space